Rednickle/Redbrew/.github/ISSUE_TEMPLATE.md

 - Step-by-step reproduction instructions (by running `brew install` commands)

 # New Formulae
-To get a new formula into Homebrew please file a [Pull Request](https://github.com/Homebrew/homebrew-core/blob/master/CONTRIBUTING.md).
+To get a new formula into Linuxbrew please file a [Pull Request](https://github.com/Linuxbrew/homebrew-core/blob/master/CONTRIBUTING.md).
 To get a new formula that is a dependency of a formula in Linuxbrew/homebrew-core submit a Pull Request to https://github.com/Linuxbrew/homebrew-core/compare
 To get a new formula that is not a dependency of a formula in Linuxbrew/homebrew-core submit a Pull Request to https://github.com/Linuxbrew/homebrew-extra/compare